Method has ramifications for quantum computing, communications, and more.

 “Fabrication in high-quality resonators is not perfect,” Yang said.
 “There is always some defect, or dust, that scatters the light.”
 What actually happens is some of the scattered light changes direction, leaving the resonator and traveling back in the direction from whence it came.
 The scattering effects disperse the light, and it doesn’t exit the system.

 Imagine a box around the system: If the light entered the box from the left, then exited out the right side, the box would appear transparent.
 But if the light that entered was scattered and didn’t make it out, the box would seem opaque.

 Because manufacturing imperfections in resonators are inconsistent and unpredictable, so too was transparency.
-Light that enters such systems scatters and ultimately loses its strength; it is absorbed into the resonator, rendering the system opaque.
+The light that enters such systems scatters and ultimately loses its strength; it is absorbed into the resonator, rendering the system opaque.